-There are at least 25 trains a day between London and Lincoln and most journeys involve changing trains at least once.
-Virgin East Coast Trains run services from London King's Cross to Lincoln with one change to an East Midlands Trains service at Newark North Gate.
+There are daily trains that travel between London and Lincoln, although the majority of journeys require changing trains at least once.
+For example, London Northeastern Railways (LNER) runs services from London King's Cross to Lincoln with one change to an East Midlands Trains service at Newark North Gate.

-UK Travel Tip - Finding the right combination of one-way tickets to arrive at the cheapest fare for a longer journey can be confusing and time consuming.
-You can spend a lot of time trying out different combinations.
-If you can be flexible about your date and time of travel, it's easier to let National Rail Enquiries do it for you with their cheapest fare finder.
+Finding the right combination of one-way tickets to arrive at the cheapest fare for a long journey can be confusing and time-consuming, so take your time testing out different combinations using the National Rail Enquiries website's cheapest fare finder tool.
+You'll find the best results if you can be flexible about the date and time you wish to travel.

 Lincoln is 143 miles directly north of London via the A1(M) and the A1.
-These roads are not the UK's main motorways.
-There are points on this journey when you will go through town centers, roundabouts or traffic lights.
-No matter what the traffic is like, plan on a drive of at least three hours.
-Remember too that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually between $1.50 and $2 a quart
+These roads are not the UK's main motorways and there are points on this journey when you will go through town centers, roundabouts, and traffic lights.
+No matter what the traffic is like, unless you are leaving from the center of north London, plan on being on the road for at least three hours.